 Awards & Honors

-PhD Award award of the GDCh Division of Sustainable Chemistry
+PhD Award from the GDCh Division of Sustainable Chemistry

-The Division of Sustainable Chemistry , supported by Evonik Industries AG, awards a prize every two years for the best doctoral thesis in the field of sustainable chemistry.
-The award is combined with an award certificate and prize money of 2000 euros.
-The prize is usually awarded in even years during the annual Divisions conference.
-A panel of experts appointed by the Division Board board decides on the award of the award.
-The prize can be shared.
+The Division of Sustainable Chemistry awards a prize every two years for the best doctoral thesis in the field of sustainable chemistry.
+The award comes with a certificate of award and prize money of 2,000 euros.
+The prize is usually awarded in even years during the Division conference .
+An expert committee appointed by the Division Board decides on the awarding of the prize.
+The price can be shared.

 The price is currently not advertised.